-Dymally, a Democrat, was the representative for California's 31st congressional district from 1981 to 1992.
+Dymally was the representative for California’s 31st congressional district and was a Democrat.
+He served from 1981 to 1992.

 Dymally is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Dymally sponsored and cosponsored.
 See full analysis methodology.